JGourdeau/Aloe_Vera/README.md

 Aloe Vera also allows for a user to rank their perception of a day on a scale of 1-5.

 All the data is stored on a csv in the same directory as the program itself and with each submission datetime stamped and can therefore be integrated and compared with the data from Garmin Connect.

+Written to streamline personal quantification project for QSS 30